discretize/discretize-guides/fractals/cliffside/index.md

 Do not resurrect yourself yet, wait for the <Specialization name="Revenant"/>, <Specialization name="Elementalist"/>, <Specialization name="Guardian"/> or <Specialization name="Thief"/> to finish his portal and do `/gg` himself again or you will be stuck with a useless person for the entire end fight.

-After the whole party `/gg`'ed, resurrect yourself and place <Item id="78978"/> at the revival position.
+After the whole party `/gg`'ed, resurrect and place <Item id="78978"/> at the revival position.
+Blink up, and open the portal.
+Note that after the *Status Reset* change you cannot blink up and `/gg` anymore, since it will clear the portal.
-Blink up to the Arch Diviner, open the portal and **walk away from it** before doing `/gg` again to reset your cooldowns.
-If you kill yourself on the portal it bugs so watch it!

-Now the whole party can resurrect and use the portal, type `go` in chat to indicate that.
-Before taking the portal on your own, switch your skills and traits back.
-This takes some timing to get right.
 </GridItem>

 <GridItem sm="5">